BAIRRO ALTO + CHIADO

 Up the hill is PRINCIPE REAL, an area known for its antique and interior design shops on Rua Dom Pedro V and Rua da Escola Politecnica, and also for being the city's gay quarter with a number of gay bars and clubs.
 In the streets from the Principe Real Garden down to the riverfront, especially in Rua de São Marçal, are attractive 19th century townhouses and some of the most tranquil spots in the city, such as the leafy Praça das Flores.

 To the west is the district of Estrela, dominated by a huge domed basilica.
 It is not too far from the country's parliament, the neoclassical São Bento Palace, and connects to the west to opulent Lapa, the diplomatic quarter with grand embassy buildings and old mansions.
 It is also the site of the Ancient Art Museum, one of the city's top attractions.
+See many of Bairro Alto and Chiado's attractions, and ride Lisbon's metro, buses, and trams for FREE with the Lisboa Card.

 Bairro Alto + Chiado TIPS